github/docs/content/github/authenticating-to-github/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 See the [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/)'s documentation for full usage and download instructions.

-### Using filter-branch
+### Using filter-repo

 {% warning %}

-**Warning:** If you run `git filter-branch` after stashing changes, you won't be able to retrieve your changes with other stash commands.
-Before running `git filter-branch`, we recommend unstashing any changes you've made.
+**Warning:** If you run `git filter-repo` after stashing changes, you won't be able to retrieve your changes with other stash commands.
+Before running `git filter-repo`, we recommend unstashing any changes you've made.
 To unstash the last set of changes you've stashed, run `git stash show -p | git apply -R`.
 For more information, see [Git Tools Stashing](https://git-scm.com/book/en/v1/Git-Tools-Stashing).

 {% endwarning %}

-To illustrate how `git filter-branch` works, we'll show you how to remove your file with sensitive data from the history of your repository and add it to `.gitignore` to ensure that it is not accidentally re-committed.
+To illustrate how `git filter-repo` works, we'll show you how to remove your file with sensitive data from the history of your repository and add it to `.gitignore` to ensure that it is not accidentally re-committed.

+1. Install the latest release of the [git filter-branch](1241367) tool.

-1. If you don't already have a local copy of your repository with sensitive data in its history, [clone the repository](/articles/cloning-a-repository/) to your local computer.
+2. If you don't already have a local copy of your repository with sensitive data in its history, [clone the repository](/articles/cloning-a-repository/) to your local computer.
   ```shell
   $ git clone https://{% data variables.command_line.codeblock %}/<em>YOUR-USERNAME</em>/<em>YOUR-REPOSITORY</em>
   > Initialized empty Git repository in /Users/<em>YOUR-FILE-PATH</em>/<em>YOUR-REPOSITORY</em>/.git/